walnuthq/madara-docs/docs/components/prover.md

 A typical proof includes data only for a single block.
 A different mechanism is needed to aggregate multiple proofs to be sent simultaneously to the settlement layer.

-This is where proof recursion is utilized.
+Proof recursion helps aggregate multiple proofs into one.
 The process works like the following:
 1. Normal proofs are generated individually for multiple, consecutive blocks.
 1. Once enough proofs are generated, they are divided into batches.
 Batch size depends, but is typically something between 2 and 32 proofs.
 1. A new proof is generated for each batch.
 This new proof proves, recursively, that each underlying proof is correct.